A Tutorial on Thompson Sampling: General Thompson Sampling

-Algorithms \ref{alg:GeneralGreedy} and \ref{alg:GeneralTS} present greedy and Thompson sampling approaches in an abstract form that accommodates this very general problem.
+Algorithms \ref{alg:GeneralGreedy} and \ref{alg:GeneralTS} present greedy and TS approaches in an abstract form that accommodates this very general problem.
 The two differ in the way they generate model parameters $\hat{\theta}$.
-The greedy algorithm takes $\hat{\theta}$ to be the expectation of $\theta$ with respect to the distribution $p$, while Thompson sampling draws a random sample from $p$.
+The greedy algorithm takes $\hat{\theta}$ to be the expectation of $\theta$ with respect to the distribution $p$, while TS draws a random sample from $p$.
 Both algorithms then apply actions that maximize expected reward for their respective models.
 Note that, if there are a finite set of possible observations $y_t$, this expectation is given by

 The distribution $p$ is updated by conditioning on the realized observation $\hat{y}_t$.
 If $\theta$ is restricted to values from a finite set, this conditional distribution can be written by Bayes rule as